 A selenium deficiency lowers your immune cells ability to fight infection.

-Top sources are; offal (liver and kidneys), brazil nuts, salmon, tuna and lentils.
+Top sources are; seafood, offal (liver and kidneys), brazil nuts, salmon, tuna and lentils.

 Iron is essential for cell reproduction, including immune cells.
 And it’s used to produce vital chemical substances your immune system needs to fight infection.

 Good sources of iron are; red meat, legumes and pulses, whole grains, seafood, nuts, seeds and green vegetables.

 Copper is needed for antibody production.
 And lack of copper reduces the number of certain immune cells and their ability to fight infection.

 Good sources are; liver, leafy greens, nuts and seeds.

 That’s fourteen different nutrients that are essential to immune function!